5balls/Bengelsystem/README.md

+# This is just a fork for experimental changes!

+Please use the original https://github.com/iridos/Bengelsystem

 # Bengelsystem
 Bengelsystem is a platform to schedule shifts of volunteers primarily for jugglig conventions.
 Helpers register at the platform and choose shifts.
 The admin of the website can add new tasks and shifts.